ClubExpressions/poc2/README.md

 Install the Clojure/ClojureScript package manager, build frontend…

 Install as told at [leiningen.org/](https://leiningen.org/).
-Yes, it a single script which, when run, will install everything it needs..
+Yes, it a single script which, when run, will install everything it needs.

 It reads the `project.clj` lying at the root dir of the project.